jameshume/jehtech/src/html/electronics/quadrature.md

 ## IQ (Quadrature) Demodulator
+This [All About Circuits article] is a good ref(https://www.allaboutcircuits.com/textbook/radio-frequency-analysis-design/radio-frequency-demodulation/understanding-i-q-signals-and-quadrature-modulation/).

-A signal composed of two quadrature waveforms can be "demixed", as described above by an IQ demodulator, a.k.a., a quadrature demodulator.
+A signal composed of two quadrature waveforms can be "decoded" by an IQ demodulator to extract the in phase component and the quad component.

+If I have a singal I